 (6) The local Pastor supervises the Lay Preacher.

 (7) Lay Preachers perform their services without remuneration.
-If they perform a service in another Congregation than their own, that Congregation shall reimburse them for their expenses according to the guidelines of the Church.
+If they perform a service in another congregation than their own, that congregation shall reimburse them for their expenses according to the guidelines of the Church.

 (8) Lay Preachers shall use the pulpit and altar for their service.

-(9) With their consent Lay Preachers may be commissioned by Church Council to lead a Congregation and/or to administer the Sacraments.
+(9) With their consent Lay Preachers may be commissioned by Church Council to lead a congregation and/or to administer the Sacraments.

 (10) Lay Preachers may be invited to attend Pastors’ Conventions.